Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 - How weaning affects your baby and how to support them.

-- Actionable coping strategies to help you navigate this transition with confidence and self-compassion.
+- Practical coping strategies to help you manage this transition with confidence and self-care.

 Understanding Post-Weaning Depression and Anxiety

-The emotional side of weaning can be just as challenging as the physical, yet it is far less discussed.
-While feelings of anxiety are common, many mothers experience a broader range of mood disturbances that are best described as post-weaning depression.
+The emotional side of weaning can be just as hard as the physical, yet it is far less discussed.
+While feelings of anxiety are common, many mothers feel a broader range of mood changes that are best described as post-weaning depression.

 What is Post-Weaning Depression?

-Post-weaning depression is a term used to describe a period of depression, sadness, or anxiety that occurs during or after the cessation of breastfeeding.
+Post-weaning depression is a term used to describe a period of depression, sadness, and/or anxiety that occurs during or after the stopping of breastfeeding.
 It is not an official clinical diagnosis in the same way as major depressive disorder, but it is a very real and common experience acknowledged by maternal health experts.
-It is primarily triggered by the hormonal shifts discussed earlier, particularly the drop in prolactin and oxytocin.
+It is mainly triggered by the hormonal shifts discussed later, especially the drop in prolactin and oxytocin.

 - Persistent sadness, tearfulness, or a low mood